 Average Speed vs. Posted Speed Limit

-This measure represents the percent of the posted speed limit achieved by all vehicles during the peak hour.
-In general, travelers are able to achieve speeds closer to the posted speed limit on highways than on arterials.
+Average speed vs. posted speed limit (PSL) represents the percentage of the PSL achieved by all vehicles during the peak hour.
+In general, travelers can achieve speeds closer to the PSLs more on highways than on arterials.

 Methodology: Average Speed vs. Posted Speed Limit